andy-goryachev-oracle/Test/doc/Text/LayoutInfo.md

 ## Risks and Assumptions

-The proposed APIs pose some compatibility risk since the application developers can extends `Text` and `TextFlow` classes adding methods with the same signature.
+The proposed APIs pose some compatibility risk since the application developers can extends `Text` and `TextFlow` classes adding methods with similar signatures.